-Get the Garden Tutor soil test kit at Amazon, Walmart, or Sears.
+Get the Garden Tutor soil test kit at Amazon, and Walmart.

 In addition to determining the pH level of soil, the Luster Leaf Soil Test Kit pinpoints the amount of the three most common soil macronutrients: nitrogen, phosphorus, and potassium.
 There’s no need for the user to send a sample to a laboratory with this chemical test.

 When I first opened the Luster Leaf test kit case, I was surprised by the number of vials and bottles of solutions.
 It didn’t look very easy.
 After reading the instructions, I found it was actually pretty simple.
 Testing involved gathering soil, putting a tiny bit in a glass vial, then adding a specific liquid and/or powder (depending on the test), and shaking the vial.
 I was then able to compare the color of the liquid in the vial to an included chart to get the results.